philpottrj/IntegratedDesignProject/README.md

 ## Changelog

+### v0.25 - Website Integration (Prerelease)
+- Implemented WiFi connectivity
+- Built Python Flask application to handle Button presses remotely
+- AJAX requests are used to handle reading and displaying Arduino status
+- Note: Website CSS will be implemented at a later date

 ### v0.2 - Milestone 2
 - Created the arduino circuit and code
 - Allows for local functionality of the following appliances